ISP19/problems/security-in-django/README.md

 An interesting topic which has not been elaborately covered in the class is all about security in Django.

-One good site which provides popular security vulnerabilities is [OWASP](https://www.owasp.org/index.php/Main_Page), short for Open Web Application Security Project. **OWASP** is an online website from a non-profit organisation which generally provides freely available documentation—most popular ones are its yearly top 10's—in the field of **web application security**.
+One good site which provides popular security vulnerabilities is [OWASP](https://www.owasp.org/index.php/Main_Page), short for Open Web Application Security Project. **OWASP** is an online website from a namesake non-profit organisation which generally provides freely available documentation—most popular ones are its yearly top 10's—in the field of **web application security**.

 ## Question